 As I sipped my Starbucks and browsed the “Marriage” section at Barnes and Noble, a large, glossy, coffee-table book caught my eye.
 It was titled The Greatest Weddings of All Time.
-It featured media stars like Prince Charles and Princess Diana, Marilyn Monroe and Joe DiMaggio, Ted Turner and Jane Fonda.
+It featured media stars like Prince Charles and Princess Diana, Marilyn Monroe and Joe DiMaggio, and Ted Turner and Jane Fonda.
 As I thumbed through the book, I thought how sad it was that most of these marriages didn’t last very long.
 That’s probably why the book celebrates great weddings instead of great, successful marriages.

-Many of these couples apparently had no idea about how to keep a marriage together.
-How tragic this is — not only for the couples involved, and their children, but also because many of our young people today idolize those they watch on television or in films.
+Many of these couples had no idea about how to keep a marriage together.
+How tragic this is — not only for the couples involved, and their children but also because many of our young people today idolize those they watch on television or in films.
 And they’re imitating what they see -one reason the divorce rate even among Christians is so high.

 What are we in the Church doing about this?
 I’m afraid, not nearly enough.
 Far too many churches have allowed their role to deteriorate to being little more than what one marriage expert called “wedding factories.”
 Many churches help couples prepare for elaborate wedding ceremonies but not for lasting, successful marriages.
 The Church needs to boldly proclaim the biblical teaching on marriage and offer practical, ongoing help to engaged couples, newlyweds, to couples in struggling marriages, and proactive biblical help for marriages at all stages.